organisciak/dissertation/document/3_typology.md

 and designs that disincentive poor quality or obstruct the ability to do so.
 @quinn_human_2011 likewise look at quality assurance, noting the large focus on improving quality for quantifiable contributions.

-In our typology, we consider quality as a best practice issue that follows from how users are aggregated.
+In our typology, we consider quality as a best practices issue that follows from how users are aggregated.
 With summative aggregation, for example, quality is often pursued by a separate crowdsourcing step: allowing online visitors to flag low-quality or otherwise problematic contributions.
 Other times, such as with question and answer websites